-Comments Received in Objection: Ad ministration Comment: • The business is unsuitable for the location and would not be viable.
-This will lead to issues around maintenance which will impact the surrounding area. • The viability of the business is not a valid planning consideration. • A business plan should be provided by the proponents outlining how the service station use will be operated profitably. • The viability of the business is not a valid planning consideration. • The proposed use will decrease property values in the area. • Property values are not a valid planning consideration. • The City in conjunction with the State Government should purchase the site and develop it into a community space which would be a more appropriate use of the site. • This comment is noted.
-The City does not have any current plans to purchase the subject site.
-Nor n-Conforming Use • Does the land use being a X use prevent the continuation and alterations to the non-conforming use in accordance with the City's Local Planning Scheme. • LPS2 provides for protection of existing uses to continue to be able to operate and make modifications to existing buildings under new or amended local planning schemes.
+Comments Received in Objection: Administration Comment: • The business is unsuitable for the location and would not be vi will lead to issues around maintenance which will impact the surrounding area. able.
+This • The viability of the business is not a valid planning consideration.
+A business plan should be provided by the proponents outlinin service station use will be operated profitably. g how the • The viability of the business is not a valid planning consideration. • The proposed use will decrease property values in the area.
+Property values are not a valid planning consideration.
+The City in conjunction with the State Government should pure site and develop it into a community space which would be a r appropriate use of the site.
+Non-Conforming Use Does the land use being a X use prevent the continuation and alterations to the non-conforming use in accordance with the C Local Planning Scheme. • LPS2 provides for protection of existing uses to continue to be able to operate and make modifications to existing buildings under new or amended local planning schemes.
 These uses are referred to as 'non-conforming uses'.
 The effect of the amendment to LPS2 to make the Service Station land use a prohibited use alone would not prevent the application from being considered.
-Administration is not satisfied that the proposal would be a non-conforming use because the works would result in the subject site functioning in a way that is fundamentally different to that which was previously approved. • The development proposes to use the previous approval of the service station use to reinstate the petrol bowsers which have not been in use for a significant period of time.
-This would intensify the previous use that was approved on the site. • The application proposes four bowsers on site which would be consistent with the four bowsers that were shown on the 2002 approval.
-This itself would not be considered as an intensification of the use. • The site is inappropriate location for a petrol station.
-The previous business which operated there primarily as an automotive garage and not a petrol station. • The previous approval as a Service Station included the selling of fuel, as well as other activities including the undertaking of motor vehicle repairs and the display of second-hand vehicles for sale.
-The proposed changes that are the subject of the current application would result in the subject site operating in a way that is fundamentally different to what was previously approved. • Request that the City obtain the petrol refuelling or business records from the previous business at the site (Rosemount Service Station) as they would provide strong evidence that the current proposal does not • This comment is noted.
-Administration has not obtained previous records for the subject site.
-The proposed changes would result in the subject site operating in a fundamentally different way to what was previously approved and Administration is not satisfied that it would be a non-confirming use.
+Administration is not satisfied that the proposal would be a non-conforming use because the works would result in the subject site functioning in a way that is fundamentally different to that which was previously approved.
+The development proposes to use the previous approval of the station use to reinstate the petrol bowsers which have not bee for a significant period of time.
+This would intensify the previou was approved on the site. n in use four bowsers that were shown on the 2002 approval.
+This itself would not be • The site is inappropriate location for a petrol station.
+The previ business which operated there primarily as an automotive gara not a petrol station. • Request that the City obtain the petrol refuelling or business refrom the previous business at the site (Rosemount Service Stathey would provide strong evidence that the current proposal of tion) as subject site.
+The proposed changes would result in the subject site operating in a